loneyeti/snowgoose/memory-bank/systemPatterns.md

 ### 5. Error Handling

-- Middleware-based error handling
+- **Server Action Pattern:**
+  - `catch` blocks in Server Actions log the full error details server-side using `console.error(error)`.
+  - A new, generic `Error("User-friendly message")` is then thrown to prevent leaking implementation details to the client boundary.
+  - The `BaseRepository.handleError` method now simply re-throws the original error, allowing the Server Action layer to handle logging and user-facing message generation.
+  - For actions using `useFormState` (like `updateUserPassword`), the `handleServerError` utility in `app/_lib/utils.ts` is used to return a structured `FormState` object containing either validation errors (`fieldErrors`) or a generic `error` message.
-- Standardized error responses
+- Standardized error responses (primarily through generic thrown errors or `FormState`).
-- Type-safe error handling
+- Type-safe error handling (e.g., checking for `ZodError` in `handleServerError`).
-- Recovery mechanisms
+- Recovery mechanisms (e.g., allowing chat to proceed if auxiliary data fetching fails).
-- Transaction management
+- Transaction management (handled within repositories where applicable).

 ## Component Relationships